-The competence of the Tribunal may be extended to any organization that has accepted the Statute of the International Civil Service Commission (Specialized agency brought into relationship with the United Nations in accordance with the provisions of Articles 57 and 63 of the Charter] or to any other international organizations of Articles 57 and 63 of the Charter] or to any other international organization specified by the General Assembly, 58/ upon [the] 1/ terms established by a special agreement to be made with each such organization fagency] 58/ by the Secretary-Ceneral [of the United Nations] 1/.
-Each such special agreement shall provide that the organization [agency] 58/ concerned shall be bound by the judgements or the Tribunal in respect of a staff member of other employee 59/ of that organization or respect of a staff member or other employee 59/ of that organization organization.
-Secretary-Ceneral and concerning the arrangements for the functioning of the Tribunal and concerning its sharing the expenses of the Tribunal; each such special agreement shall also specify whether and how the provisions of articles 2,7,9,11 and 11 bis shall apply, mutatis mutanis, in respect of proceedings relating to the organization concerned 60/.
+The Tribunal shall also he competent to hear complaints alleging administrative rules, the jurisdiction of the Tribunal for this purpose, non-observance, in substance or in form, of the terms of appointment of intergovernmental international organisation approved by the Governing officials and of provisions of the Staff Regulations of any other Body which has addressed to the Director-General a declaration recognising, in accordance with its Constitution or internal as well as its Rules of Procedure. to any other international organization specified by the General Assembly, 61/ upon [the] 1/ terms established by a special agreement to be made with each such organization [agency] 61/ by the Secretary-General [of the United Nations] 1/.
+Each such special agreement shall provide that the organization [agency] 61/ concerned shall be bound by the judgements of the Tribunal and be responsible for the payment of any has accepted the Statute of the International Civil Service Commission [specialized agency brought into relationship with the United Nations in accordance with the provisions of Articles 57 and 63 of the Charter] or The competence of the Tribunal may be extended to any organization that participation in the administrative arrangements for the functioning of other employee 62/ of that organization [agency] 61/ and shall include, inter alia, provisions concerning the organization's [agency's] 61/ compensation awarded by the Tribunal in respect of a staff member or each such special agreement shall also specify whether and how the provisions of articles 2, [2 his] 7, 9, 11 and 11 bis shall apply, mutatis mutandis, in respect of proceedings relating to the organization concerned 63/.